mmesiti/2025-09-09-workshop/content/_index.md

 We collect here the exercise groups that we know of:
 - **CSC - IT Center for Science in Espoo, Finland**:
     - Local in-person exercise session for days 1-3 (Sep 9–11) including local support by CSC and Aalto university.
 Everyone welcome!
+Please register to the main workshop, everyone in Finland will later get an invite to the in-person room.
 - **DTU – Technical University of Denmark**:
     - Local in-person exercise session and support for all days at Lyngby Campus for DTU students and researchers.
 Please, sign-up on their event page separately, if you want to join the in-person class that includes helpers, networking and coffee.
     - The [DTU event page](https://www.bibliotek.dtu.dk/en/calendar/coderefinery-09092025?id=d2fa87ed-efb3-49bd-86de-7a54d043b3ae) includes registration and contact information.